KFMC Health Improvement Partners

 - Ability to travel as directed by position requirements.

-- Professional and deadline-oriented environment in an office setting.
+- Professional and deadline-oriented environment in an office or remote work setting.

 - Interaction with internal and external customers